Found: One Actual Millennium Falcon Transitional Variant. Inquire Within.

 The Millennium Falcon was the scariest thing to have to revisit.
 One of the first things I did was reaching out to you, ‘What can we find of anything related to Joe Johnston’s Falcon?’
 And you sent me this Joe Johnston drawing, which I have never seen before.
 The history of the Falcon was that it originally was the blockade runner shape.
 George wanted to get away from that after seeing the similar Eagle transporter in Space: 1999, and then it magically turned into this beautiful saucer with asymmetrical side cockpit.
 That Johnston drawing is the only transitional art I’ve seen.
 The side view and back is almost the Blockade Runner.
 It’s like they simply put a saucer on it.
 You can see how the mandibles were there, but the cockpit fits into the negative space.

 This image, kept in complete obscurity for over forty years, even lost to the teams at Lucasfilm it seems, may have another origin.
 Since this article was published, the image has gone viral, and new information about it popped up.
 Here is a post from the people who officiate the Ralph McQuarrie archives:

-The picture of Ralph McQuarrie’s hand is fairly compelling evidence, as it is identical to the one in the photo.
+The picture of Ralph McQuarrie’s hand is fairly compelling evidence, as it is similar to the one in the photo.
 This image coming from McQuarrie’s work may explain a similar variant appearing in an early layout for the Falcon entering the Death Star pre-production art.

 The image reproduced in the book is a cropped version of the one shown as a slide at the VES, as it was an over-the-shoulder shot of the exact same setup — almost a posed photo session.
 Whether this design was an actual transition between the two designs is another matter, as it may actually be an image drawn after-the-fact for promotional purposes — a common practice for many Star Wars Behind the Scenes photos, or another design done in parallel to help the redesign, which took one week to do in 1976.